+Exhibit 32.1

-STATEMENT OF CHIEF EXECUTIVE OFFICER OF TG THERAPEUTICS, INC. PURSUANT TO 18 U.S.C.
-SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+STATEMENT OF CHIEF EXECUTIVE OFFICER OF

+PURSUANT TO 18 U.S.C.
+SECTION 1350,

+AS ADOPTED PURSUANT TO

+SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the quarterly report of TG Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended September 30, 2019 as filed with the Securities and Exchange Commission (the "Report"), I, Michael S. Weiss, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, based on my knowledge:
+In connection with the quarterly report of TG Therapeutics, Inc. (the "Company") on Form 10-Q for the period ended March 31, 2020 as filed with the Securities and Exchange Commission (the "Report"), I, Michael S. Weiss, Executive Chairman, Chief Executive Officer and President of the Company, certify, pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, that, based on my knowledge:

-1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.